carolahp/KernelExplicitMetaclasses/README.md

 # KernelExplicitMetaclasses
-Class and method definitions for a Kernel with explicit Metaclasses
+Class and method definitions for a Pharo like kernel with explicit metaclasses.